 Laryngeal trauma is uncommon in the setting of external blunt or penetrating trauma.
 The larynx may also be injured internally, for example during endotracheal intubation.

-The following laryngeal structures may injured in isolation or combination 1,2
+The following laryngeal structures may be injured in isolation or combination 1,2:

 - thyroid and/or cricoid cartilage fracture

 The hyoid bone, although technically not part of the larynx, can also be fractured.